rui-vp-fernandes/models/specs/ngsi-ld_howto.md

 Please note that the FIWARE Data Models `@context` could also be served by [https://fiware.github.io/data-models/context.jsonld](https://fiware.github.io/data-models/context.jsonld) and by [https://fiware.github.io/data-models/full-context.jsonld](https://fiware.github.io/data-models/full-context.jsonld).
-The latter includes both the FIWARE Data Models and the Core @context.
+The latter includes both the FIWARE Data Models and the Core `@context`.

 ### Airquality in NGSI-LD format